siddharthdeore/keras_tf_boilerplate/README.md

-# keras_tf_boilerplate
+# Keras Boilerplate
-Yet another tensorflow keras boilerplate template
+Yet another Boilerplate template for Neural network projects using Tensorflow and keras